LuisPassoca/simple-stock-manager/README.md

    ```

 ## Scripts
 For this project, I came up with a few scripts, which can all be found under `./src/scripts`.
-Here is the summarized explanation of them, aswell as some example usages:
+Here is the summarized explanation of them, as well as some example usages:
-- `stock-manager.js`: Core script of the application, allows you to create and manage items and bundles, aswell as handle operations with them.
+- `stock-manager.js`: Core script of the application, allows you to create and manage items and bundles, as well as handle operations with them.

   ```js
     import { stockManager } from './stock-manager.js'